The ratio of the number of properties in an area that have been

 Connected to or touching along an unbroken boundary.

 Something that must occur before something else happens.
-Often used
+Often

-a complete home inspection before it becomes official.
+requires a complete home inspection before it becomes official.

 A legally binding agreement, oral or written, between two